 Something else that the AI was tasked with improving was the club acoustics.
 Somehow, engineers instructed it to dial the club down to ‘pleasing’ sound frequencies.
 The mind boggles, but one thing’s for sure: this is a great-sounding driver.

 Comparatively, the looks of the Mavrik are quite unassuming.
 The simple black and orange aesthetic has been a familiar sight for years, so it might not immediately stand out on the shelves.
 This is not to say we disliked the look of it; we were just surprised that such a technologically optimized driver could look so simple.

-Based on our own testing, and the testing of others, there is very little evidence to suggest that this driver is capable of 5 more yards than its predecessors, as Callaway claimed.
-Regardless, this is a superb driver that advanced players and beginners alike can have a blast with.
+Based on our testing, and the testing of others, there is little evidence to suggest that this driver is capable of 5 more yards than its predecessors, as Callaway claimed.
+Regardless, this is a superb driver with which advanced players and beginners can have a blast.

 Features and Benefits

 The Flash Face technology was introduced with the Callaway Epic Flash and has been developed further for the Mavrik.
 The process involved Callaway’s supercomputers cycling through thousands of face iterations while the AI intuitively learned which exact design would work best to create the best golf clubs.

 The first iteration of the Flash Face produced some pretty astounding results; it was always going to be difficult to exceed the Callaway Epic Flash’s ball speeds significantly.
 There’s no doubt that the Mavrik’s club face is highly advanced, capable of great speeds, and generous in forgiveness.
 However, the vast majority of swing data suggests that there has been no increase in performance from the Epic Flash to the Mavrik.